 · Cloud Foundry

-PaaS is even entering the artificial intelligence space, where providers are starting to offer AI Platform as a Service (AIPaaS).
-Now companies can begin using pre-trained machine learning models, which they can then personalize to integrate specific AI capabilities into an application with APIs.
+PaaS is even entering the artificial intelligence space, where providers are starting to offer AI platform as a service (AIPaaS).
+Now companies can begin using pre-trained machine learning models, which they can then personalise to integrate specific AI capabilities into an application with APIs.

 How can HPE help with switching to PaaS?

 Businesses across industries can use PaaS to plan for growth.
-PaaS can relieve the burden of monitoring, maintaining, and updating a development platform so you can focus on your core business.
-HPE helps you analyze, evaluate, and design cloud computing solutions so you can quickly deploy the new applications that drive your business.
+PaaS can relieve the burden of monitoring, maintaining and updating a development platform so you can focus on your core business.
+HPE helps you analyse, evaluate and design cloud computing solutions so that you can quickly deploy the new applications that will drive your business.
 We offer the following solutions to help you get to the next level in your industry.

 For some enterprises, moving to a cloud platform efficiently is an uphill climb.
-HPE offers guidance on how to transform and consolidate your data center.
+HPE offers guidance on how to transform and consolidate your data centre.
 Our PaaS experts can help you with both the strategy and design of your digital transformation.
-We provide on-premises service to help you with every step, from IT infrastructure planning to provider integration.
+We provide an on-prem service to help you with every step, from IT infrastructure planning to provider integration.

 Determining platform services for delivery

 HPE can also help you determine which platform services will best serve your goals.
-We help you optimize and integrate a broader IT supply chain using a detailed approach to right-sizing your future data center, whether you provision yourself or source from elsewhere.
+We help you optimise and integrate a broader IT supply chain using a detailed approach to rightsizing your future data centre, whether you provision yourself or source from elsewhere.

-With years of experience, our experts will guide you towards a software-defined infrastructure and help shift your unique IT supply chain toward future subscription services.
-Using our platform services, you can expect flawless and on-time implementation, on-budget execution, and creative configurations that get the most out of your platform investment.
+With years of experience, our experts will guide you towards a software-defined infrastructure and help shift your unique IT supply chain towards future subscription services.
+Using our platform services, you can expect flawless and on-time implementation, on-budget execution and creative configurations that get the most out of your platform investment.